Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Experiments

-\textbf{Implementation Details.} We utilize CLIP-B/16~\citep{radford2021learning} as the visual backbone and BERT-base-uncased~\citep{bert-base-uncased} as the language backbone within our DUET-based skill agents.
-During the skill training, we fine-tune the DUET pre-trained model with Temporal Order synthetic data, ScaleVLN augmentation data, and R2R Train data for $50,000$ iterations using a batch size of $32$ and a learning rate of \( 5 \times 10^{-5}\) on 1 NVIDIA A6000 GPU with the random seed $0$.
-The best finetuned Temporal DUET model is selected based on the SPL performance on the R2R Validation Unseen dataset.
-Based on the Temporal DUET, we employ the second round fine-tuning with atomic skill synthetic data for $30,000$ iterations with a batch size of $16$ on the same GPU.
-In our SkillNav LLM-based architecture, we adopt GPT-4o~\citep{openai2024gpt4o} as the Temporal Reordering module due to its superior instruction-following capabilities and employ Qwen2.5-VL-7B-Instruct~\citep{Qwen2.5-VL} as the action router because of its strong multi-modal alignment and reasoning abilities.
+\textbf{Implementation Details.} We develop two SkillNav variants tailored to the ScaleVLN and SRDF settings, respectively.
+For the ScaleVLN configuration, we employ CLIP-B/16~\citep{radford2021learning} as the visual encoder and BERT-base-uncased~\citep{bert-base-uncased} as the language backbone.
+Conversely, the SRDF setup swaps the visual encoder to InternViT-6B~\citep{chen2024internvl}.
+In our SkillNav VLM-based action router, we adopt GPT-4o~\citep{openai2024gpt4o} as the temporal reordering module due to its superior instruction-following capabilities and employ Qwen2.5-VL-7B-Instruct~\citep{Qwen2.5-VL} for the other two phases because of its strong multi-modal alignment and reasoning abilities.
 All inferences with the action router are performed using in-context prompting.
+Unless otherwise specified, SkillNav denotes the ScaleVLN setting variant by default.
+Additional skill-based agent training, hyperparameter, and routing details are provided in Appendix~\ref{sec:appendix_reproducibility}.